JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 Next, implement the `App` component.
 For the shopping list application, it needs to:

-* Keep the "local state" of the shopping list to understand which elements to display
+* Keep the "local state" of the shopping list to understand which elements to display.
-* Load the shopping list elements from the server and set the state accordingly
+* Load the shopping list elements from the server and set the state accordingly.
-* Provide React with instructions on how to render the list
+* Provide React with instructions on how to render the list.

 Based on these requirements, you can implement the `App` component as follows: